Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 ## Installation

-Once the project is compiled, you can install qpassrunner_d system-wide with the following steps:
+Once the project is compiled, you can install `qpassrunner_d` system-wide with the following steps:

 1. Navigate to the build directory (if you are not already there):
    ```bash
    cd build/
    ```

-2. Install qpassrunner_d using sudo to ensure the necessary permissions for system-wide installation:
+2. Install `qpassrunner_d` using sudo to ensure the necessary permissions for system-wide installation:
    ```bash
    sudo make install
    ```

-qpassrunner_d should now be installed and ready to use on your system.
+`qpassrunner_d` should now be installed and ready to use on your system.

 ## Uninstallation

-If you ever need to uninstall qpassrunner_d, follow these steps:
+If you ever need to uninstall `qpassrunner_d`, follow these steps:

 1. Navigate to the build directory (if you are not already there):
    ```bash